+is Contract Manager

+(Address):

-(Address): (City, State, ZIP): Telephone: Cell Phone: Fax: E-mail:
+(City, State, ZIP):

+Telephone:

+Cell Phone:

+Fax:

+E-mail:

-26.2 Notifications.
-The State's liaison and Contractor's liaison may be changed by written notice to the other party.
+31.2 Notifications.
+State's liaison and Contractor's liaison may be changed by written notice to the other party.
 Written notices, requests, or complaints must first be directed to the liaison.
 Notice may be provided by personal service, mail, or facsimile.
-If notice is provided by personal service or facsimile, the notice is effective upon receipt; if notice is provided by mail, the notice is effective within three (3) business days of mailing.
-A signed and dated acknowledgement of the notice is required of both parties.
+If notice is provided by personal service or facsimile, the notice is effective upon receipt; if notice is provided by mail, the notice is effective within three business days of mailing.

-NOTE TO AGENCIES: Section 26.3 is optional depending on project.
+NOTE TO AGENCIES: Section 31.3 is optional depending on project.

-26.3 Identification/Substitution of Personnel.
-The personnel identified or described in Contractor's proposal shall perform the services provided for the State under this contract.
-Contractor agrees that any personnel substituted during the term of this contract must be able to conduct the required work to industry standards and be equally or better qualified than the personnel originally assigned.
-The State reserves the right to approve Contractor personnel assigned to work under this contract and any changes or substitutions to such personnel.
-The State's approval of a substitution will not be unreasonably withheld.
-This approval or disapproval shall not relieve Contractor personnel replacement.
+31.3 Identification/Substitution of Personnel.
+The personnel identified or described in Contractor's proposal shall perform the services provided for State under this Contract.
+Contractor agrees that any personnel substituted during the term of this Contract must be able to conduct the required work to industry standards and be equally or better qualified than the personnel originally assigned.
+State reserves the right to approve Contractor personnel assigned to work under this Contract and any changes or substitutions to such personnel.
+State's approval of a substitution will not be unreasonably withheld.
+This approval or disapproval shall not relieve Contractor to perform and be responsible for its obligations under this Contract.
+State reserves the right to require Contractor personnel replacement.
 If Contractor personnel become unavailable, Contractor shall provide an equally qualified replacement in time to avoid delays to the work plan.

-27. MEETINGS
+32. MEETINGS

-27.1 Technical or Contractual Problems.
-Contractor shall meet with the State's personnel, or designated representatives, to resolve technical or contractual problems occurring during the contract term or to discuss the progress made by Contractor and the State in the performance of their respective obligations, at no additional cost to the State.
-The State may request the meetings as problems arise and will be coordinated by the State.
-The State shall provide Contractor a minimum of three full working days notice of meeting date, time, and location.
+32.1 Technical or Contractual Problems.
+Contractor shall meet with State's personnel, or designated representatives, to resolve technical or contractual problems occurring during the Contract term or to discuss the progress made by Contractor and State in the performance of their respective obligations, at no additional cost to the State.
+State may request the meetings as problems arise and will be coordinated by State.
+State shall provide Contractor a minimum of three full working days' notice of meeting date, time, and location.
 Face-to-face meetings are desired; however, at Contractor's option and expense, a conference call meeting may be substituted.
-Contractor's consistent failure to participate in problem resolution meetings, Contractor missing or rescheduling two consecutive meetings, or Contractor's failure to make a good faith effort to resolve problems may result in termination of the contract.
+Contractor's consistent failure to participate in problem resolution meetings, Contractor missing or rescheduling two consecutive meetings, or

+Contractor's failure to make a good faith effort to resolve problems may result in termination of the Contract.

-NOTE TO AGENCIES: Sections 27.2-27.4 are optional based on project.
+NOTE TO AGENCIES: Sections 32.2-32.4 are optional based on project.